dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 #        5         5         5         5        21        21        21        44        44
 >
 ```
-Looks like CHIP (Cap Hit of Injured Player) and Ginj (Games Injured), as well as some Draft variables.
+Looks like CHIP (Cap Hit of Injured Player) and Ginj (Games Injured), as well as three Draft variables.
 Are those players who haven't had an injury or been drafted?

 ```r
 table(goalies_stats$Ginj)